 1 July 2018

-A Foley Labor government will put in place specific laws to address the consequences of workplace death.
+A NSW Labor government will put in place specific laws to address the consequences of workplace death.

 New laws would provide heavy penalties for corporations where workplace death result from breaches of work safety obligations, NSW Labor’s annual conference was told.